State disability benefits

 State disability insurance is a type of insurance for workers who are ill, unable or injured.
-Its partially replace wages in the event a worker is unable to perform their work due to a disability.
+It partially replaces wages in the event a worker is unable to perform their work due to a disability.

 In some states, there are many types of organisations that provide different disability insurance.
 These organisations have specific definitions regarding what is a disability and how a person should qualify in order to receive the benefit.

 State disability insurance in the United States

-State disability insurance is provided in many states and in one commonwealth in United States.
+State disability insurance is provided in five states (California, Hawaii, New Jersey, New York, and Rhode Island) and in one commonwealth (Puerto Rico) of the United States.
 Disability insurance (also known as state disability insurance, statutory disability programs or state disability benefits) is a kind of insurance, which is funded by mandatory contribution of employees.

 Employees can lower the tax they have to pay to their state, by the fact that their contributions are tax-deductible.

 There is a difference between the states in details of the state disability insurance and tax-deductive.